 I also wanted the lighting for the upper and lower decks to be consistent so I followed the lead of the local club I belong to (grmrhs.org) and planned for the lower deck to be lighted by fixtures under the upper deck and the upper deck to be lighted by fixtures in a light valance above the upper deck.

 These requirements suggested light weight, thin profile benchwork for both the upper and lower deck.

 My benchwork design was inspired by an article from long ago in Model Railroader about bookshelf benchwork.
-The author used C shaped plywood pieces on either end of two 14 deep panels that formed a top and bottom.
+The author used C shaped plywood pieces on either end of two 14 inch deep panels that formed a top and bottom.
 The bottom was used to support track and scenery while the top was a book shelf.
 He used slotted adjustable shelf supports to mount his benchwork to the wall.

 I chose to fasten horizontal furring strips to the wall to provide a place to attach my own E shaped support brackets.
-These brackets support 2 foam on 1/4 Masonite panels which form the base for the scenery and track sub-roadbed.
+These brackets support 2 in. foam on 1/4 in.
+Masonite panels which form the base for the scenery and track sub-roadbed.

 Helix Or No Helix?

 While a helix is the most common way to connect the two decks, I intended to use an operating incline to raise and lower cars from one deck to the other.
 However after having difficulty constructing and operating the incline I decided that running trains between decks would be more fun, but only if I could avoid a multi-turn helix.

 Back at the drawing board I found that by climbing a 2.5% to 3% grade out of Arcadia to Harbor Junction, a distance of 41 ft. the height was about a third the distance I needed to get to Hill Camp.
 I then needed only a one turn helix to go the remaining distance and if I planned it right I could turn that into a positive.
 The descent into Eagle Harbor on the main from Harbor Jct. is an easy 2.5%.